Bark Stripping by Fox, Gray, Red, and Ground Squirrels

 Squirrels also damage trees by limb/twig cuttings

-- Timing: Typically occurs in Spring (nest construction) and Fall as in (crop gathering).
+- Timing: Typically occurs in spring (nest construction) and fall (crop gathering).
 Pin oaks seem to be typically hard hit (Source: Jerry Pickel of PA).

-- Tassel-eared squirrels use the twigs to feed on the nutrients found in the cambium and subcambium layers of pine and firs (Source: Richard Wadleigh).
+- Tassel-eared squirrels feed on twigs for the nutrients found in the cambium and subcambium layers of pine and firs (Source: Richard Wadleigh).